 In the Leadership LLC, you'll be challenged to gain a greater understanding of what makes someone an inspirational leader.
 Whether you envision yourself leading a country, a brand, a classroom, a research team or a band, your experiences in this LLC will empower you to further develop your leadership qualities.
 You will live with your fellow LLC members in Hunt and Le Mans halls, participate in regularly-scheduled workshops led by faculty and staff members from across campus, learn from high-profile leaders in various fields, and engage in service projects in your community.

-When filling out the online housing application, select a bed in Hunt and Lemans hall on the 2nd floor or Hunt Hall, rooms 343–364.
-Leadership LLC STEM majors select a bed between rooms 219 and 231.
+When filling out the online housing application, select a bed in Hunt Hall, Rooms 202–264 and Le Mans Hall, Rooms 201–231.
+Leadership LLC STEM majors must select a bed between rooms 201 and 231.

 In our increasingly global century, effective leadership requires more insight than ever before.
 We are living at the moment of humanity's greatest diversity.
 The potential for understanding, cooperation and progress is unparalleled in human history.
 But so is the potential for misunderstanding, animosity and outright conflict.
 In other words, the mere fact that our society and the world are more diverse than ever does not guarantee positive outcomes.
 Ensuring success is only possible through deliberate choices on our part, both in attitude and in action.
 Knowing (and learning) how to make wise choices is where would-be leaders must begin.
 Without a doubt, this is not an easy or straightforward process.
 Effective leadership requires competence across a broad spectrum of skills.
 But there is no better foundation than training in communication.
 Without it, almost nothing else gets off the ground.
 Today, good communication requires cultural awareness, both of others as well as of ourselves.
 In our diverse, interconnected world, culture is more relevant than ever before.
 But what counts as "cultural?"
 Almost everything.
 It's a mistake to view it strictly as rituals and traditions, which is how culture was originally defined.
 It runs deeper and wider than that, including those things that are at the core of every person's identity and experience — things such as gender, religion, family, education and social norms.
 This course will explore strategies for understanding cultural influences and techniques for effective communication across all forms of culture.